Improbable-AI/curiosity_baselines/README.md

     * **OptimizationInfo** - Diagnostics logged on a per-training batch basis.

 ### Sources and Acknowledgements

+This codebase is currently funded by [Amazon MLRA](https://www.amazon.science/research-awards) - we thank them for their support.

 Parts of the following open source codebases were used to make this codebase possible.
 Thanks to all of them for their amazing work!